How Much Does a Divorce Cost in Las Vegas?

 Get a Realistic Cost Estimate for Your Las Vegas Divorce

 The most important variable in your divorce cost is information.
-Understanding your specific situation — what is agreed upon, what is disputed, what assets are involved — allows us to give you an honest, realistic estimate before you commit to any legal fees.
+Understanding your specific situation — what is agreed upon, what is disputed, what assets are involved — allows our team to give you an honest, realistic estimate before you commit to any legal fees.

 Gastelum Attorneys represents clients in uncontested and contested divorces throughout Las Vegas, Henderson, and North Las Vegas.
-Our bilingual team of six attorneys handles all family law matters exclusively in Clark County’s Eighth Judicial District Court in English and Spanish.
+To learn more about representation, visit our Las Vegas divorce lawyer page or our Nevada family law overview.
 For a full picture of how long your case might take in addition to cost, see our Nevada divorce timeline guide.

-Note: Cost estimates reflect general Clark County family court experience as of March 2026.
+Note: Cost estimates reflect general Clark County family court experience as of May 2026.
 Individual case costs vary based on complexity, cooperation of both parties, and attorney billing rates.
 Consult a licensed Nevada attorney for a case-specific estimate.
+This guide is educational and does not constitute legal or financial advice for your specific situation.

-About the Author: Jennifer Setters is the Managing Attorney of Gastelum Attorneys and a graduate of UNLV’s William S. Boyd School of Law.
+About the Author: Jennifer Setters, J.D. is the Managing Attorney of Gastelum Attorneys and a graduate of UNLV’s William S. Boyd School of Law.
 A first-generation Mexican-American and longtime Las Vegas resident, Jennifer founded the firm in 2018 and has overseen more than 5,000 family law cases in Clark County’s Eighth Judicial District Court.
 The firm’s bilingual team of six attorneys represents clients in English and Spanish throughout the Las Vegas Valley.
+Nevada Bar No. 13126.